LTW1220/LTW1220.github.io/_projects/2_project.md

 giscus_comments: false
 ---

 Metastasis of cancer is a complicated process, involving multiple steps.
-Based on lung cancer cells and tissues from lung cancer patients, we found that OTUB2 and LncRNA MALAT1 are upregulated in AZD9291-resistant lung cancer cells, and OTUB2 protein level is increased in AZD9291-resistant tumor tissue from patients.Therefore, OTUB2 and LncRNA MALAT1, which are highly correlated with metastasis, are chosen as targets for double genes knockdown.
+Based on non-small cell lung cancer (NSCLC) cells and tissues from NSCLC patients, we found that OTUB2 and LncRNA MALAT1 are upregulated in AZD9291-resistant lung cancer cells, and OTUB2 protein level is increased in tumor tissue from AZD9291-resistant NSCLC patients.Therefore, OTUB2 and LncRNA MALAT1, which are highly correlated with metastasis, are chosen as targets for double genes knockdown.
 The gene knockdown can reduce the migration ability of tumor cells, but it's not sufficient to prevent tumor cells from invading through stromal layer and entering the blood circulation.
 Moreover, The circulating tumor cells are able to extravasate from the blood vessel to form metastases.
-To aciheve multiple target and stage interference, the AHP-DRI-12 (a peptide that blocks interaction between tumor cells and vessel) is used in combination with gene treatment to inhibit metastasis.
+To achieve multiple target and stage interference, the AHP-DRI-12 (a peptide that blocks interaction between tumor cells and vessel) is used in combination with gene treatment to inhibit metastasis.

 <div class="row">